DiaDwivedi/Veris/README.md

 evaluation screen in the app too.

 `reconcile(transactions, orders, config) -> RunResult` is a pure function — no database, no network, no timestamps generated inside it.
-The API layer contains zero matching logic.
+The API layer contains zero matching logic — app/api/endpoints.py calls engine.reconcile() and persists the result; no scoring function is imported there.

-Decision rows are immutable.
-Reviewer overrides append to a separate table with timestamp, prior decision, new decision, and the selected candidate.
-The audit trail shows ingestion, candidates generated, the routing decision with the threshold that triggered it, then override history.
+Decision rows are immutable — there is no UPDATE path for them anywhere in app/api/.
+Reviewer overrides are inserts into a separate table (app/api/overrides.py) with timestamp, prior decision, new decision, and the selected candidate, and tests/test_overrides.py::test_v2_override_append_only asserts that successive overrides accumulate rather than replace one anoth

 ---